oleroma/Grip/readme.md

 All versions would be released as separate 3mf for orca slicer with STLs as soon as they tested out sufficiently starting from solid versions and then following the complexity.

 ## **PRINTING**

-Project is tuned for FDM 3D printers, but potentially is good for SLA, SLA, especially hollow version.
+Project is tuned for FDM 3D printers, but potentially is good for SLS, SLA, especially hollow version.

 ## **CURRENT STATE**